Q&A: Should I Store My Photo Collection in iPhoto or Elsewhere on My Computer? Or Should I Use Lightroom?

 I have recently purchased a new camera and vowed to be better organized in the photo storage and processing department.
-A couple questions:
+A couple of questions:

 1) Someone told me I should not store my albums in iPhoto but should create picture files elsewhere on my computer.
 What would you suggest?